-Teaching Tolerance published a report indicating significant gaps in U.S. students’ understanding of slavery, summarized in an Atlantic article called “What Kids are Really Learning About Slavery.”
-As an outcome of their research, Teaching Tolerance developed a Framework for Teaching Slavery for grades K-5 and 6-12, intended to support teachers in addressing “hard history.”
-This framework offers suggestions for teaching emotionally charged topics in developmentally appropriate ways, which is often of particular interest to elementary teachers.
-Together with the 1619 Project materials, these resources provide useful guidance to teachers interested in helping students at all levels understand the complex legacy of slavery and how it impacts their lives and those of other Americans today.
+Learning for Justice published a report indicating significant gaps in U.S. students’ understanding of slavery, summarized in an Atlantic article called “What Kids Are Really Learning About Slavery.”
+As an outcome of their research, Learning for Justice developed a Framework for Teaching Slavery for grades K-5 and 6-12, intended to support teachers in addressing “hard history.”
+This framework offers suggestions for teaching emotionally charged topics in developmentally appropriate ways.
+Together with the 1619 Project materials and Listenwise podcasts, these resources provide useful guidance to teachers interested in helping students at all levels understand the complex legacy of slavery and how it impacts their lives and those of other Americans today.